combust/mleap/README.md

 6. extensive test coverage with full parity tests for Spark and MLeap pipelines
 7. optional Spark transformer extension to extend Spark's default transformer offerings

+## Requirements

+MLeap is cross-compiled for Scala 2.10 and 2.11.
+This means that you should be able to run MLeap with the following configurations:

+1. Scala 2.10 and Java 7
+2. Scala 2.10 and Java 8
+3. Scala 2.11 and Java 7
+4. Scala 2.11 and Java 8

 ## Setup

 ### Link with Maven or SBT